Anal Fissure in Children: Symptoms & When to See a Doctor

 If your child needs specialist care, look for a pediatric colorectal or pediatric surgery expert with experience in anorectal conditions — locally you can search terms like best fissure specialist in Kolkata, best fissure doctor in Kolkata, or best fissure treatment in Kolkata.
 For parents in Kolkata seeking experienced colorectal care, practitioners such as Dr. Azhar Alam are listed among local colorectal and proctology specialists who treat fissure, fissure-related complications, and offer minimally invasive options.

 Recent reviews and pediatric studies through 2024–2025 emphasize conservative management first, with topical agents (GTN or calcium-channel blockers) and botulinum toxin as nonoperative options for chronic fissures.
 Surgical intervention is uncommon in infants and young children but remains an option for persistent, refractory cases.
-Reported healing rates vary by treatment type, and recurrence is possible — which is why follow-up and addressing constipation triggers is critical.
+Parents seeking the best fissure treatment in Kolkata should consult an experienced pediatric colorectal specialist before considering advanced procedures.
+Reported healing rates vary by treatment type, and recurrence is possible, which is why follow-up and addressing constipation triggers are critical.